dgatf/msrc/README.md

 ## Voltage divider circuit (optional)

-Metal resistors are recommended as gives more accurate readings (0.1W or more) Arduino can read up to 5V and is optimized for signal inputs with 10K impedance
+Metal resistors are recommended as gives more accurate readings (0.1W or higher) Arduino can read up to 5V and is optimized for signal inputs with 10K impedance

 To select R values apply formulas: